-Wallace Falls Trail is a 4.5 mile moderately trafficked out and back trail located near Gold Bar, WA that features a waterfall and is rated as moderate.
+Wallace Falls Trail is a 4.6 mile moderately trafficked out and back trail located near Gold Bar, Washington that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash